 Mostly the answer seems to be “no”, with a few “maybes”.

-Stem cell therapy for knees: look at the data
+Stem cell therapy for knees: the data

 One of the challenges in this area is that there is so much noise out there.
 The data are a real jumble.